goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-:negative_squared_cross_mark: **Otherwise:** You’ll be fooled to believe that 85% coverage means your test will detect bugs in 85% of your code
+❌ **Otherwise:** You’ll be fooled to believe that 85% coverage means your test will detect bugs in 85% of your code

 <br/>